 Every day of Ramadan is honored by Allah and the Prophet because the Qur'an, which is called by Allah the spirit, guidance, light, and source of laws, was revealed in this blessed month to the Prophet (peace and blessings be upon him).

 The last ten days have a special place in Islam because among them comes Lailat Al-Qadr (Night of Power).
-The Prophet said about this majestic night "Any Muslim who stands in prayer during the Night of Qadr out of faith and sincerity, his/her previous sins shall be forgiven."
-(Reported by Al-Bukhari)
+The Prophet said about this majestic night, "Any Muslim who stands in prayer during the Night of Qadr out of faith and sincerity, his/her previous sins shall be forgiven."
+(Al-Bukhari)

 Allah Almighty knows best.